carj/preserva-tweet/README.md

 https://pypi.org/project/preserva-tweet/

-To install IngestTweets, simply run this simple command in your terminal of choice:
+To install preserva-tweet, simply run this simple command in your terminal of choice:

     $ pip install preserva-tweet